HELVE/H_OVERVIEW/README.md

 ## Agency Source Code

+(* what humans value the most is escapism and convenience)
 * DIVE INTO THE CHAOS, COME OUT ENLIGHTENED.
 * ENDLESSLY OPTIMIZE ENLIGHTENMENT INTO ORDER.
 * FALL IN LOVE WITH THE PROCESS.